mikewojtyna/design-patterns/README.md

 ### Receiving funds

-Borrowers receive funds according to the load schedule.
+Borrowers receive funds according to the loan schedule.
 For example, if the schedule is monthly, borrower will receive 1/N of the total amount every month.
 If the schedule is milestone, borrower will receive the money after reaching the specified milestones.

 ### Handling defaults